REVIEWED JUNE 2024

 breed-specific law preemption map key Minnesota 1989 § 347.51.
 Dangerous Dogs; Registration "A statutory or home rule charter city, or a county, may not adopt an ordinance regulating dangerous or potentially dangerous dogs based solely on the specific breed of the dog.
 Ordinances inconsistent with this subdivision are void."

-See recent "proposed" ordinance in Rochester by the city attorney.
+See a 2016 "proposed" ordinance in Rochester by the city attorney.

 breed-specific law preemption map key Oklahoma 1991 § 46.
 Local Regulation of Dangerous Dogs "Potentially dangerous or dangerous dogs may be regulated through local, municipal and county authorities, provided the regulations are not Breed-specific.
 Nothing in this act shall prohibit such local governments from enforcing penalties for violation of such local laws."